0HugoHu/ELEC3662-Advanced-Calculator/README.md

 Since once we intentionally pressed a key, its voltage change lasts for at least 100ms, far greater than 10 * 1000 = 10ms --enough to be detected twice in sequence.
 It prevents occationally disturbance-caused voltage changes.

-# Live Demo

-A Video and some photos are waiting to upload...

 # Statistics